hkotek/hkotek.com/_posts/2025-10-01-application-dos-donts.md

   - academia, altac,
 ---

-For the last many months, I've been hiring data scientists to join my team.
-We're on a bit of an expansion spree, hoping to go from 4 to 7 by the end of the year.
-My job posting just got re-upped and I made a new LinkedIn post advertising my role, which means I am getting dozens and dozens of messages on linkedin, slack, my personal email, and my work email.
-Here is my list of "don'ts" based on my experience from last time I did this.
-It's advice post #17,944 on this topic on the internet from the last month alone, no doubt, and YMMV---but at least this is my take on it.
+Over the past few months, I've been hiring data scientists to join my Responsible AI Human Evaluation team.
+We're on a bit of an expansion spree.
+My job posting just got re-upped and I made a new LinkedIn post advertising my role again, which means I am getting dozens and dozens of messages on linkedin, slack, text, my personal email, my work email, and carrier pigeon.

+Below is my list of "don'ts" based on my experience from last time my posting was republished.
+It's advice post #17,944 on this topic from the last month alone, no doubt, and YMMV---but at least this is my take on it.
 Advice in no particular order.

 ## LinkedIn and messaging